viamrobotics/docs/docs/data-ai/ai/run-inference.md

 weight: 50
 layout: "docs"
 type: "docs"
+modulescript: true
 no_list: true
-description: "TODO"
+description: "Run inference on a model with a vision service or an SDK."
 ---

-The vision service works with the ML model services.
+After deploying an ml model, you need to configure an additional service to use the inferences the deployed model makes.
+You can run inference on an ML model with a vision service in the app or use an SDK.

+## Use a vision service

+Vision services work to provide computer vision.
-It uses the ML model and applies it to the stream of images from your camera.
+They use an ML model and apply it to the stream of images from your camera.

+{{<resources_svc api="rdk:service:vision" type="vision">}}

+{{< readfile "/static/include/create-your-own-mr.md" >}}

+Note that many of these services have built in ML model deployment, and thus do not need to be run alongside an ML model service.

+One vision service you can use to run inference on a camera stream if you have an ML model service configured is the `mlmodel` service.

+### Configure an mlmodel vision service

 Add the `vision / ML model` service to your machine.
-Then, from the **Select model** dropdown, select the name of the ML model service you configured in the last step (for example, `mlmodel-1`).
+Then, from the **Select model** dropdown, select the name of the ML model service you configured when [deploying](/data-ai/ai/deploy/) your model (for example, `mlmodel-1`).

 **Save** your changes.

+### Test your changes

 You can test your vision service by clicking on the **Test** area of its configuration panel or from the [**CONTROL** tab](/fleet/control/).